FedML-AI/FedIoT/data/UCI-MLR/data_readme.md

 | Attack Sample Number    | 800      | 800      | 300     | 800      | 800      | 800      |300       | 800      | 800      |

 We evaluate every model on this global testset and the total number is 15,200.

+## 3. Citation Request

+-- Reference to the article where the dataset was initially described and used:
+Y. Meidan, M. Bohadana, Y. Mathov, Y. Mirsky, D. Breitenbacher, A. Shabtai, and Y. Elovici 'N-BaIoT: Network-based Detection of IoT Botnet Attacks Using Deep Autoencoders', IEEE Pervasive Computing, Special Issue - Securing the IoT (July/Sep 2018)